-Without a Traffic Impact Analysis (T.I.A.) amendment, staff recommends denial of the request for LR-CO, Neighborhood Commercial-Conditional Overlay Combining district zoning.
+Without a Traffic Impact Analysis (T.I.A.) amendment, staff recommends denial of the request for LR-CO, Neighborhood Commercial-Conditional Overlay combining district zoning.
+If the zoning is granted, an additional 43 feet of right of way should be dedicated to the City.